 Article 3, Part 3 – Registration, Course Changes, and Withdrawal

 Obtain a withdrawal form from the office of the dean of the college or graduate department.
-The date the student notifies the college or graduate department office of his/her intent to withdraw should be recorded as the official withdrawal date.
+The date the student notifies the college or graduate department office of the student's intent to withdraw should be recorded as the official withdrawal date.

 Upon the student's request, the dean may file the withdrawal form on behalf of the student.